jotredi/3D_Motion_Planning/README.md

 where the alpha term is a constant that controls how strong the pull of the goal is.

-* **Repulsive Force** is used to avoid obstacles and be calculated using the following formula:
+* **Repulsive Force** is used to avoid obstacles and can be calculated using the following formula:

 <img src="./misc/F_rep.png" >